lana-20/appium-architecture/README.md

 Appium-Android-Bootsrtap jar file helps UIAutomator perform actions on a particular app/device.

 Espresso Driver was specially designed for Android OS by Google.
-For Android automation, I can use Espresson Driver in addition to UIAutomator2.
+For Android automation, I can use Espresso Driver in addition to UIAutomator2.

 Espesso Driver:
 - extends Appium classes -> becomes available